S T O R Y T E L L I N G

 Jariet work is rooted in culture, heritage and history.
-Inspiration as artist came from her childhood lived experience in the midst of Yoruba artisans in Nigeria; with whom she was taught to play with different natural materials and participated in the arts of woven Aso-Oke, Yoruba renowned colourful traditional high textiles and basketry.
+Inspiration as artist came from her childhood lived experience in the midst of Yoruba artisans in Nigeria; with whom she was taught to play with different natural materials and participated in the arts of woven Aso-Oke, Yoruba renowned colourful traditional high textiles, basketry and other crafts.

-The poetic and dynamic traditional storytelling of the artisans being passed from one generation to the next is one of the greatest source of Jariet creativity.
+The poetic and traditional storytelling of the artisans, being passed from one generation to the next is one of divine sources of Jariet creativity.

 History of glass